 Students earn a Bachelor of Fine Arts in Jazz and Contemporary Music.
 Some opt to pursue our BA/BFA program, a five-year dual-degree track leading to a BA in Liberal Arts field and a BFA in Jazz Performance.

 Within The New School’s College of Performing Arts, students can pursue a Performer-Composer Master of Music (MM) degree, designed for musicians whose passion lies at the intersection of composition, performance, and improvisation, or an Arts Management and Entrepreneurship (MA) degree, designed for performers who want to gain the necessary skills to become a multidisciplinary artist.

 Be Mentored by Legends

-The School of Jazz attracts top-ranked musicians, including Reggie Workman and Jane Ira Bloom, to our faculty.
-These artists are a core part of our progressive music experience.
-While other teachers might put you on a strict track, these legendary musicians become your mentors.
+In our case, those who do, teach.
+The School of Jazz and Contemporary Music attracts top-ranked musicians, including Reggie Workman and Jane Ira Bloom, to our faculty.
 They help you develop the confidence and knowledge to experiment, take risks, fail, take more risks, and find your own authentic style of self-expression.